dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 pipenv install sqlalchemy psycopg2
 ```

 This command will download both libraries and make them available in our [Python virtual environment](https://github.com/kennethreitz/pipenv#basic-concepts).
+Note that to run the scripts that we are going to create, we first need to spawn the virtual environment shell.
+That is, before executing `python somescript.py`, we need to execute `pipenv shell`.
+Otherwise, Python won't be able to find the installed dependencies, as they are just available in our new virtual environment.

 ### Mapping Classes with SQLAlchemy